mattlianje/etl4s/docs/lineage.md

 - A `Seq` of `.lineage`-annotated nodes draws the dataflow you declared - datasources, schedules, cross-pipeline dependencies.

+Either mode works the same on Reader-wrapped nodes (config-aware, from `.requires`) - they carry lineage just like plain `Node`s.

 ## Structure of a single pipeline

 Any composed pipeline can draw itself - the same view `.stages` lists.
 Take the